Ayush5x/Simon_Game/README.md

-Ideal for practicing memory skills or building as a foundation for more advanced memory games.
+Ideal for practicing memory skills or building as a foundation for more advanced memory games.......